Use indexer clusters to scale indexing

 Important: Do not use deployment server or third-party distributed configuration management software, such as Puppet or Chef, to deploy updates directly to peer nodes.
-You can use such tools to deploy updates to the master, which then deploys those updates to the peers.
-See "Use deployment server to distribute the apps to the master".
+You can use such tools to deploy updates to the manager node, which then deploys those updates to the peers.
+See "Use deployment server to distribute the apps to the manager node".

 Configure a cluster for scale-out deployment

 To set up a cluster for scale-out deployment, without index replication, just set both the replication factor and search factor to 1.
 This causes the cluster to function purely as a coordinated set of Splunk Enterprise instances, without data replication.
 The cluster will not make any duplicate copies of the data, so you can keep storage size and processing overhead to a minimum.